bus710/resume/README.md

 **HP Inc. - SDE II (May 2019 - Jan 2021)**
 - Worked as a software engineer in the Retails solution team.
 - Developed Go based cloud services for integrated customer services of retail stores.
-Utilized several stacks for precise message transfer(REST/Websocket/gRPC/MQTT/Kafka/RabbitMQ) as well as containerization/orchestration tools for Micro Services and Event Driven Architectures in AWS.
+Utilized several stacks for precise message transfer(REST/Websocket/gRPC/MQTT/Kafka/RabbitMQ) as well as containerization/orchestration tools for microservices and Event Driven Architectures in AWS.

 **Legrand-Wattstopper - SDE II (Carlsbad, CA / June 2016 - May 2019)**
 - Worked as a firmware/software engineer in the Lightings device team.